riscv-software-src/riscof/docs/source/installation.rst

   - **config.ini**: This file is a basic configuration file following the `ini` syntax.
-This file will capture information like: name of the dut/reference plugins, path to the plugins, path to the riscv-config based yamls, etc. For more information on the contents and syntax please refer to the :ref:`config_syntax` section
+This file will capture information like: name of the dut/reference plugins, path to the plugins, path to the riscv-config based YAMLs, etc. For more information on the contents and syntax please refer to the :ref:`config_syntax` section
   - **dut-plugin directory**: RISCOF requires that the DUT model for testing is presented in the form of a Python plugin.
 The Python plugin is nothing more than a Python file which includes